How we protect your data

 - Manual connection URL: The share key exists only in your connection URL and in your browser (encrypted with your vault key).
 We never store it.
 We store only a SHA-256 hash for revocation.

-- Directory connection (OAuth): The share key is stored on our server, encrypted with a server-side key-encryption-key.
-The share key is decrypted only during active requests from your AI service.
+- Directory connection (OAuth): The share key is stored on our server, encrypted with a server-side key-encryption-key, and decrypted only during active requests from your AI service.
 This is a trade-off: easier setup, but the key is server-stored (encrypted) rather than client-only.

 Each AI connection has its own key.
-Revoking one does not affect any other.
+Revoking one deletes its shared copy and does not affect any other.
+Your vault key is never involved in serving MCP requests.

 What we want you to know